Turnaround management: Stages

 The first stage is delineated as onset of decline (1).
 Factors that cause this circumstance are new innovations by competitors or a downturn in demand, which leads to a loss of market share and revenue.
-But stable companies may also find themselves in this stage, because of maladministration or the production of goods that are not interesting for customers.
+But stable companies may also find themselves in this stage because of maladministration or the production of goods that are not interesting for customers.
 In public organizations are external shocks, like political or economic, reasons that could cause a destabilization of a performance.

 Sometimes an onset of decline can be temporary and through a corrective action and recovery (2) been fixed.

-The reposition situation (3) is the point in the process, where the minimally accepted performance is long-lasting below its limits.
+The reposition situation (3) is the point in the process where the minimally accepted performance is long-lasting below its limits.
 In empirical studies the performance turnaround is measured through financial success indicators.
 These measures ignore other performance indicators such as environmental impact, employee welfare, and corporate social responsibility.
 The organizational leaders need to decide, if a strategy change should happen or the current strategy be kept, which could instead lead to a takeover or insolvency.
 In the public sector, performance is characterized by multiple aims that are politically contested and constructed.
 Nevertheless, different performance criteria are used by different stakeholders and even if their use results in the same criteria, it is likely that different weights apply to them.
-So if a public organization is situated in a turnaround situation, it is subject to the dimensions of a performance (e.g. equity, efficiency, effectiveness) as well as its approach of their relative importance.
+So if a public organization is situated in a turnaround situation, it is subject to the dimensions of a performance (e.g. equity, efficiency, effectiveness) as well as its approach to their relative importance.
 This political point of view suggests that a miscarriage in a public service may happen when key stakeholders are continuously dissatisfied by performance and therefore the survival of an organisation might be unclear.
 In the public sector, success and failure is judged by higher bodies that bestow financial, legal, or other different resources on service providers.

-If decision makers choose to take a new course, because of the realization that actions are required to prevent an ongoing decline, they need at first to search for new strategies (4).
-Questions that need to be asked here are, if the search for a reposition strategy should be participative and decentralized, secretive and centralized, intuitive and incremental, or analytic and rational.
+If decision makers choose to take a new course because of the realization that actions are required to prevent an ongoing decline, they need at first to search for new strategies (4).
+Questions that need to be asked here are if the search for a reposition strategy should be participative and decentralized, secretive and centralized, intuitive and incremental, or analytic and rational.
 Here, the selection must be made quickly, since a second turnaround may not be possible after new or existing poor performance.
-This means, that a compressed strategy process is necessary and therefore an extensive participation and analysis may be precluded.
+This means that a compressed strategy process is necessary and therefore an extensive participation and analysis may be precluded.
 The same applies to the public sector, because the public authorities are highly visible and politically under pressure to rapidly implement a recovery plan.